 Procrastination and motivation are difficult to get past when working alone.
 Those hurdles can be difficult for the majority of people but are particularly difficult for someone battling with their mental health in this current pressure pot environment.
 Even in a conventional workplace, these arise but without the team and morale around you, how can one who already struggles with self-worth begin to overcome them?

 There are different coping mechanisms for everyone.
+No one person deals with a mental health issue in the same There are different coping mechanisms for everyone.
+For example, some people will be able to use herbal remedies to combat their depression and some might not, but if you were to read into how kava is good for you, would you not want to see how it could improve your mood?
 No one person deals with a mental health issue in the same way as the next person.
 But there are a few tips that I think could help the majority of sufferers and non-sufferers.

 Interaction with Others